-Cyclone Idai impact: Following Cyclone Idai's landfall near Beira City, telecommunications were cut in multiple locations, leaving hundreds of thousands of people without the ability to communicate with their families.
-While the private sector and government are re-establishing connectivity, for at least the coming three months, humanitarian partners in Mozambique will require coordination support for the implementation and maintenance of radio communications and internet connectivity services.
-This is important both to support well-connected and coordinated humanitarians operations, as well as for the safety and security of humanitarians.
+Cyclones Idai and Kenneth impact: Following Cyclones Kenneth and Idai, telecommunications were cut in multiple locations in both Beira and Cabo Delgado, leaving hundreds of thousands of people without the ability to communicate with their families.
+While the private sector and government are re-establishing connectivity, humanitarian partners in Mozambique will require coordination support for the implementation and maintenance of radio communications and internet connectivity services.
+This is important both to support wellconnected and coordinated humanitarians operations, as well as for the safety and security of humanitarians.